-Before you start, please ensure you are using the correct browser.
-The OLS can only be guaranteed to be fully operational on the following browsers:
+Ensure you are using the correct browser.
+The online application system (OLS) can only be guaranteed to be fully operational on Internet Explorer (version 9.0 or higher), Firefox (two most recent versions), Google Chrome (two most recent versions) and Safari (two most recent versions).

-- Internet Explorer: version 7.0 and higher

-- Firefox download: two most recent versions

-- Chrome download: two most recent versions

-- Safari download: two most recent versions

-Firefox, Chrome and Safari support applies to the current version published by the manufacturer excluding beta releases, and 1 previous version.
+Firefox, Chrome and Safari support applies to the two most recent versions published by the manufacturer excluding beta releases.
 Also, please ensure your JavaScript is both turned on and up to date.